Grauman's Chinese Theatre: IMAX conversion

 In April 2013, owners announced plans to convert the original theater for IMAX.
 The new 94 × 46 ft silver screen is curved and can be masked for premieres and screening events of non-IMAX films.
 To accommodate better sightlines and a taller screen, seating was re-arranged in stepped rows, descending from street level to the floor of the former basement.

 The auditorium's decorative walls and ceiling remain unaltered, the existing curtain was extended, decorative lighting effects were added and TCL added digital signage.
 The theater reopened on September 20, 2013, with the IMAX 3D version of The Wizard of Oz.
-Although it opened with only a digital projection system, a 70 mm IMAX projection system was temporarily installed for the runs of Interstellar and Oppenheimer in 2014 and 2023 respectively.
+Although it opened with only a digital projection system, a 70 mm IMAX projection system was installed for the runs of Interstellar and Oppenheimer in 2014 and 2023 respectively.
 Because of the success of the Oppenheimer run, the 70 mm projection system was kept in 2024 for the re-release of Tenet and the release of Dune: Part Two.

-In April 2015, the IMAX system was upgraded to use the new dual-4K IMAX with Laser projector system for the premiere of Furious 7.
+In April 2015, the IMAX system was upgraded to use the new dual-4K IMAX with Laser projector system for the debut of Furious 7.